maoratar1/SLAM/README.md

 poses would be in a place that the landmarks projections would fit to our measures. "measure" means pixels in some camera that some landmark appears at.
-Practically, bundle adjustment algorithm get as input, Cameras, Landmarks and  projections measures and outputs cameras and landmarks poses that minimize the re projection error.
+Practically, bundle adjustment algorithm get as input, Landmarks' projections at the Cameras' image plane and outputs cameras and landmarks poses that minimize the projection error.

-Due to the fact the bundle algorithm is a style Gradient descent algorithm which finds a local minimum there is a greate importance in choosing the algorithm's starting point, or as we call it in the code `initial_estimation`.
-So before diving in to the bundle adjustment method we will start with a deterministic approach to the problem that will obtain some, and I might say not bad, trajectory estimation that will be used as our initial estimation.
+Due to the fact that Bundle Adjustment algorithm is abased on a the `Levenberg Marquadt` algorithm which finds a local minimum, there is a greate importance in choosing the algorithm's starting point, or as we call it in our code `initial_estimation`.
+So before diving in to the Bundle Adjustment algorithm we will start with a deterministic approach to the problem that will obtain some, and I might say not bad, trajectory estimation that will be used as our initial estimation.

 ## Estimate trajectory - Deterministic approach
-So, as we said above, we want to create a world mapping and to find our location simultaneously.
+So, we want to create a world mapping and to find our location simultaneously.
 Let's start with mapping.

 ### Mapping
-In "mapping" we mean that for a given camera's location we want to create some map of the world surrounds us.
-There are several ways to define a map on the world, like geometric map, topological map and others.
-In our project we will use the point cloud map.
+"Mapping" means that, for a given camera's pose, we want to create some map of the world surrounds us.
+There are several ways to define a map on the world like geometric map, topological map and others.
+In our project we will use the `Point cloud` map.

 #### Point cloud

-A point cloud is a map that tells us about every coordinate in the world if there is some object in that place, but it does not tell us if there is **no** object there.
+A point cloud is a map that tells us about every coordinate in the world if there is some object in that place, but it does not tell us if there is **not** object there.

 In order to create a point cloud we will use 2 concepts: `Images Matching` and `Triangulation`

-#### Images matching
+### Images matching
 Images matching is the process of finding matching key points between two images.
 The process of matching include 3 steps:
 1. Features detection.